ocapn/ocapn/draft-specifications/Model.md

 Messages delivered to a promise are forwarded to their eventual fulfillment value or rejected with the promises's eventual rejection reason.

+Although Remotables and Promises are both Capabilities for delivering messages, Promises do not support pass-invariant identity comparison.

 > - **Guile**: to be proposed
 > - **JavaScript**: a JavaScript promise